-Public Facility & Infrastructure Improvements: An estimated 59,395 persons LMI areas benefitted from improvements to sidewalks that provided for a safer walking environment.
-These activities included the completion of improvements at Caitlin St. and Griswold St. as well as new installations of sidewalks on Sherman St and Bunker St. These are important pathways for LMI communities in the inner city area.
+Public Facility & Infrastructure Improvements: An estimated 9,365 persons in LMI areas benefitted from improvements to sidewalks that provided for a safer walking environment.
+These activities included continued improvements at Caitlin St., Griswold St., Sherman St. and Bunker St. The City finally completed the Gallery 53 Meriden Mosaics activity, benefitting an estimated 59,395 persons in citywide low/mod areas.

 Public Services: The City and its partners provided several public services which helped to improve the quality of lives for the special needs and LMI population in Meriden.
-A total of 4,992 persons who were counted through intake were served in PY 2021.
-Services for special needs groups included senior services, services for persons with disabilities, mental health services, victims of domestic violence, and persons at-risk or experiencing homelessness.
-Services for LMI persons included youth enrichment and prevention, health services, employment services and childcare services.
-The City also had food programs and services which benefitted residents living in low/mod areas through the Meriden Soup Kitchen.
+A total of 2,330 persons who were counted through LMC were served in PY 2022.
+Services for special needs groups included victims of domestic violence, and mental health services.
+Services for LMI persons included youth enrichment and prevention, employment services, housing referral services, subsistence payments and childcare services.
+The City also had food programs and services which benefitted residents citywide living in low/mod areas (LMA) through the Meriden Soup Kitchen.